nnminhtan/AWS-Workshop/content/3-Configure-Response/3.1-Single-Lambda-response/3.1.4-Create-EventBridge-Rule/_index.md

 {{% notice note %}}
 Make sure the instance is already isolated before taking snapshots otherwise you may end up with many snapshots created every 15 minutes
 (or 6H depending your GuardDuty setting).
-The authors recommend disabling this rule once you've completed the testing.
+The author recommend disabling this rule once you've completed the testing.
 {{% /notice %}}